 If you won't be able to take your order inside right away, be sure you leave out a cold cooler (with ice packs in the summer!) that's big enough to hold your order.
 That'll protect your fresh local food from the elements and hungry critters, too.

 Nope.
 Just be sure you leave out a cold cooler (with ice packs in the summer!) that's big enough to hold your order.
 That'll protect your fresh local food from the elements and hungry critters.
+Please note that our Market Managers cannot guarantee the quality of your order without a clean, cold cooler.

 We use ice packs to keep animal products cold while they're on the way to you.
 Once they arrive at your door, though, we don't leave the ice packs in order to keep your costs as low as possible.
 If you can't take your delivery inside right away, be sure to leave out a cooler each week with ice packs or ice.
 That'll keep your local food cool and fresh and safe from hungry critters.